chrisanicolaou/project-meadow-server/README.md

 ```
 kubectl get pods -o wide
 ```
-3. Take note of one of the ports

 ## Test with MeadowClient
 1. Navigate to [Nakama's Admin UI](http://localhost:31351) and login with `admin` & `password`.